lecsey2033/MoviesApp/README.md

 ## Overview 📚

-MoviesApp is a mobile application that allows users to browse and discover information about movies.
-With a user-friendly interface, users can explore a wide range of movies, view details, and stay updated on the latest releases.
+**MoviesApp** is a mobile application for movie enthusiasts, offering the ability to browse current films using the Kinopoisk API.
+With this app, users can easily add movies to their favorites for offline viewing of detailed information, enjoy trailers, and read comments from other viewers.

 ## Features ✨